RalucaChiriac/RFID-Follower/README.md

 RFID-Follower is useful for others because it offers an efficient, economical and easy-to-implement solution in various industrial fields.
 For me, it represents an opportunity to put into practice the knowledge of robotics, electronics and programming, contributing to the development of technologies applied in the real world.

+## Project Description

+RFID Follower is a robot for transporting objects in factories or other production-oriented spaces.
+The robot uses three infrared sensors to follow a line and has two direct current geared motors for movement.
+With the help of the RFID reader, it recognizes RFID cards on the route, each indicating stopping places with different durations and actions.
+To prevent collisions, it is equipped with a front ultrasonic sensor, alerting the operator with an audible alarm.
+The RFID cards are independent, each with its action being placed next to the route, with different action execution times.

 ## Hardware Design